The Antelope: Trial in admiralty

 Trial in federal court in admiralty to consider the various libels against the Antelope began in January 1821.
 The number of Africans on the Antelope that had been taken from various ships (and therefore, their potential owners) was in contention.
 Three members of the Spanish crew, who had been put ashore when the Arraganta captured the Antelope, were then in Savannah.
 They testified that there were 166 Africans aboard the Antelope when it was captured.
 John Smith testified that there were only 93 Africans on the Antelope when it was captured, and that 210 Africans were taken from Portuguese ships.
 Smith and another member of the prize crew testified that 25 Africans had been taken from the American brig Essex, and that approximately half of those had died or drowned en route.

 Result

 The Supreme Court dismissed the claim by John Smith for return of the Antelope as a prize of war.
 It calculated that the privateer had taken 93 Africans on the Antelope and 183 from the ships flying the Portuguese flag, noting a lack of proof of the actual nationality of those ships.

 One hundred twenty survivors of the Africans found on the Antelope were sent to Liberia in July 1827.
 The people from the Antelope were settled in a new colony, called New Georgia after their home of the prior seven years.
-Approximately 30 slaves were ruled to be the property of the Spanish claimants and went to slavery in Florida.
+Approximately 30 slaves were ruled to be the property of the Spanish claimants and went to slavery in Florida; since no one could determine which ship a given slave came from, the 30 were randomly selected.